engineerbaz/DevOps-Bootcamp-2024/Linux Tasks.md

 6. Change the ownership of production file to tom.
 7. Now modify the by-default group of tom to developers only.
 8. Modify the production file permission, only allow owner & group has full access to it.
+9. Create a new user smith and try to read production file data.
+10. Check if smith is able to read data of production file or not.
 ```

 ## Task 03